Let’s start from the beginning

-Understanding the foundations of project management before starting a project helps expedite the process when the assignment hits your desk.
+Understanding the foundations of project management helps expedite the process from when the assignment first hits your desk.

 Here’s what you need to know.

 Many factors go into ensuring a project is a success.
 A project manager has to ensure that their team’s work is delivered on time, on budget, and up to the standards their business expects.
 Their role is complex and combines many different skills and responsibilities.